How to Stay Curious while Avoiding Noisy TVs using Aleatoric Uncertainty Estimation: A Proposed Test for the Aleatoric Model of Acetylcholine

 The proposed task places an animal in a VR corridor containing a series of spatial landmarks and two reward zones in which it must respond in order to have a chance of receiving a reward.
 Responding in reward zone A causes the animal to teleport to a random position along the track.
 Responding in reward zone B causes the animal to teleport to a fixed position on the track.

 To compute how both models predict the cholinergic signal should respond in the proposed rodent VR experiment, we simulate the task with a simple multi-armed bandit environment.
 In our bandit model of the task an agent predicts a 1D function by sampling minibatches from different regions of the input.
-In one region of sample space the function takes a simple sinuisoidal form, analogous to zone A of the VR track, in a second region the function consists of points randomly sampled from a standard normal distribution at each timestep, analogous to zone B (Figure \ref{fig:rat_diagram}(c)).
-We applied two models to this task, in the first acetycholine was identified with aleatoric uncertainty, while in the second---as a control---acetylcholine tracks epistemic uncertainty.
+In one region of sample space the function takes a simple sinuisoidal form, analogous to zone A of the VR track, in a second region the function consists of points randomly sampled from a standard normal distribution at each timestep, analogous to zone B (Figure 6(c)).
+As described previously, we applied two models to this task, in the first acetycholine was identified with aleatoric uncertainty, while in the second---as a control---acetylcholine tracks epistemic uncertainty.

-We train an action value based multi-armed bandit to maximise intrinsic rewards for two kinds of forward prediction models: a double headed network trained to optimise the AMA objective and an ensemble of networks where each member is minimising their own MSE (e.g. \cite{pathak19disagreement}).
+We trained an action value based multi-armed bandit to maximise intrinsic rewards for two kinds of forward prediction models: a double headed network trained to optimise the AMA objective and an ensemble of networks where each member is minimising their own MSE (e.g. \cite{pathak19disagreement}).
 The aleatoric model uses the AMA reward function whereas the epistemic model is (intrinsically) rewarded for variance in ensemble predictions.
 We plot both models' uncertainties in each reward zone over time---recovering a clear prediction of cholinergic activity in both cases.
 The aleatoric uncertainty of AMA remains high in reward zone B but decreases in reward zone A. On the other hand, the epistemic model shows a decrease in acetylcholine in both reward zones over time.
-We hope these clear and distinct predictions will be tested by the experimental neuroscience community.
+We hope these clear and distinct predictions on the nature of cholinergic uncertainty signalling will be tested by the experimental neuroscience community in a task similar to the one we propose.